-A For 3,000 years, Mesoamericans made chocolate from cacao seeds, like we do, but while they may have added other ingredients to the cacao, they didn't add sweetener.
-The resulting product was dark, grainy, and somewhat bitter.
+D For 3,000 years, Mesoamericans made chocolate from cacao seeds, like we do, but while they may have added other ingredients to the cacao, they didn't add sweetener, and the resulting product was dark, grainy, and somewhat bitter.

-B S'mores are a relatively quick and easy dessert that even the most inexperienced cooks can make.
+C S'mores are a relatively quick and easy dessert that even the most inexperienced cooks can make.